AbdeltwabMF/next-prayer/README.md

 make clean install
 ```

-For `windows users or Docker` version
+For `windows or mac users` use Docker version

-- Pull the image from [Docker Hub](https://hub.docker.com/repository/docker/abdeltwabmf/next-prayer), and run the following command:
+- Pull the image from [Docker Hub](https://hub.docker.com/r/abdeltwabmf/next-prayer), and run the following command:
 ```bash
 docker pull abdeltwabmf/next-prayer:latest
 ```